rbisdorff/Digraph3/docSphinx/tutorial.rst

    Visualizing a linear voting profile in a heat map format

 Notice that the importance weights of the voters are *negative*, which means that the preference direction of the criteria (in this case the individual voters) is *decreasing*, i.e. goes from lowest (best) rank to highest (worst) rank.
 Notice also, that the compromise *NetFlows* ranking *[a4,a5,a2,a1,a3]*, shown in this heat map (see :numref:`cyclicVoting`) results in an optimal *ordinal correlation* index of +0.778 with the pairwise majority voting margins (see tutorials :ref:`OrdinalCorrelation-Tutorial-label` and :ref:`Ranking-Tutorial-label`).
+The number of voters is usually much larger than the number of candidates.
+In that case, it is better to generate a transposed *voters X candidates* view (see :numref:`votingHeatmap` Line 2)

 Back to :ref:`Content Table <Tutorial-label>`